Esteban1891/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 ### [29.
 Python3: Mutable, Immutable... everything is object!](./106-line1.txt)
 * Write a blog post about everything you just learned / this project is covering.
-Your blog post should be articulated this way (one paragraph per item):
+Your blog post should be articulated this way (one paragraph per item)

+---

 ## Advanced Tasks :light_rail: